BoxXV/boxxv.github.io/_posts/2020-04-27-c-sharp-multithreaded-and-parallel-programming-review.md

 -----

-### Chapter 9.
-Server-Side Async
+### Chapter 9: Pipeline and Producer-consumer Design Patterns

-9.1 Natural Parallelism

-9.2 The Problem of I/O

-9.3 ASP.NET WebForms
-- A Synchronous WebForms Implementation
-- Asynchronous Pages in WebForms 4.0
-- Asynchronous Pages in WebForms 4.5

-9.4 ASP.NET MVC
-- Asynchronous MVC Processing in .NET 4.0
-- Asynchronous MVC Processing in .NET 4.5

-9.5 Windows Communication Foundation
-- Asynchronous WCF Services in .NET 4.0
-- Asynchronous WCF Services in .NET 4.5

-9.6 Using Speech to Text
+9.1 Pipeline design pattern
+- How to do it
+- How it works

+9.2 Explaining message blocks
+- BufferBlock
+- ActionBlock

+9.3 Producer-consumer design pattern
+- How to do it
+- How it works

-9.7 Summary
+9.4 Summary

 -----